BlockchainCommons/www.blockchaincommons.com/_posts/2025-10-15-musings-swiss-eid.md

 image: https://raw.githubusercontent.com/BlockchainCommons/www.blockchaincommons.com/master/images/musings.png
 ---

+> **ABSTRACT:** How do you protect autonomy and democratic sovereignty in digital identity systems?
+This article suggests five foundations: protecting choice by design; building for an extended future; maintaining platform independence; requiring duties; and implementing institutional safeguards.

 On September 28, 2025, Switzerland adopted the use of "electronic proof of identity," or e-IDs, to be issued and administered by the Swiss government.

 Use of the e-ID is meant to be voluntary and free of charge.
 However, there's still real concern about the use of e-ID in Switzerland.
 The vote passed with just 50.4% of the voters in agreement.
 A previous vote on the same subject failed in 2021.